-Ryan earned his Master of Laws degree with a concentration in international finance from Harvard Law School, where he served as an editor of the Harvard Business Law Review.
+Ryan earned his Master of Laws degree with a concentration in international finance from Harvard Law School, where he served as editor of the Harvard Business Law Review.
 He earned his JD with honors from the Ateneo de Manila Law School, where he served as captain of the World Champion team in the 45th Philip C. Jessup International Law Moot Court Competition.
 He holds a BA in Economics, with honors, from the Ateneo de Manila University.
-Ryan was previously an associate in the capital markets group of another global law firm in New York.
-Prior to that, he was a corporate associate in a regional law firm headquartered in Singapore, where he worked on capital markets and cross-border transactions for clients across the Asia-Pacific.
+Ryan previously worked in the capital markets group of another global law firm in New York.
+Prior to that, he worked in a regional law firm in Singapore, where he advised clients on capital markets and cross-border transactions across the Asia-Pacific.